Audubon Center in Greenwich

 1 Elizabeth Street, Hartford

 The Connecticut Historical Society offers a variety of thematic, hands-on museum tours and classroom outreach programs on a range of Connecticut history and civics topics for pre-k through 12th-grade students.
-Using techniques including close-looking at historic objects and images, investigating primary documents, and drama, history comes alive.
-All programs have been designed to align with the Common Core of Learning and the Connecticut Frameworks.
-For program options and details visit www.chs.org/education.
+Using techniques including close-looking at historic objects and images, investigating primary documents and drama, history comes alive.
+All programs have been designed to align with Common Core and the Connecticut Frameworks.
+For program details and information about special Home School Days, visit www.chs.org/education.

 The Connecticut Science Center